21st Jul 2025

 What Is a Deep Plane Facelift surgery?

-A deep plane facelift procedure is a surgical technique that involves making incisions in natural contours to minimise scarring, addressing deeper facial tissues for enhanced results, and ensuring longevity of the effects.
 The deep plane technique allows for tension-free skin closure and provides significant, long-lasting aesthetic improvements by targeting deeper anatomical structures.
-It removes excess facial fat, skin, and muscle from the lower face and neck, typically used to improve the appearance of sagging skin, wrinkles, and jowls.
+It removes excess fat that can accumulate in the jowls, neck, and cheeks, as well as skin and muscle from the lower face and neck, typically used to improve the appearance of sagging skin, wrinkles, and jowls.

 What Is a SMAS Facelift?

-A SMAS facelift is a surgical procedure that removes excess facial fat, skin, and muscle from the lower face and neck.
 It is typically used to improve the appearance of sagging skin, wrinkles, and jowls.
 However, unlike a deep plane facelift, a SMAS facelift also involves tightening the SMAS layer (a thin layer of connective tissue that lies beneath the skin).

 The Differences Between a Deep Plane Facelift and a SMAS Facelift